salilab/imp/doc/manual/deprecation.md

 For such code that will be removed, our policy is to mark it as deprecated for one stable release (e.g. 2.1) and then remove it in the next one (2.2).

+\note If you deprecate code in favor of some new mechanism, it is your
+      responsibility to update all callers of the old code in %IMP (C++ code, test cases, examples, benchmarks) to use the new way of doing things, and ensure the test cases still pass.

 Code that is deprecated must produce warnings when used.
+(You can also force usage of deprecated code to trigger an exception by calling IMP::set_deprecation_exceptions() or by passing the `--deprecation_exceptions` command line flag.)
-To achieve this, it should be marked in the following way (where EXAMPLE is replaced by your module name and 2.1 is replaced by the release where the code is deprecated):
+To achieve this,
+it should be marked in the following way (where EXAMPLE is replaced by your module name and 2.1 is replaced by the release where the code is deprecated):
 - macros should have an `IMPEXAMPLE_DEPRECATED_MACRO(version, replacement)` line added within their definition